SizeMeCom/sizeme-for-woocommerce/readme.txt

 4. Visualize the fit using the SizeMe Sizing Bar™ and easy-to-understand illustrations

 == Changelog ==
+= 2.2.0 =
+* Options (finally) prefixed to avoid plugin conflicts and some significant code cleanup too.

 = 2.1.2 =
 * Added support for the clear size selection button.